Exact and Heuristic Computation of the Scanwidth of Directed Acyclic Graphs

 \emph{Space complexity:} We store an extension of size $O(n)$ and a value $\rpsw$ for each considered sinkset.
 This requires $O ((k+r-1) \cdot n^{k+r})$ space.
 The space needed for the graph, and to run the subroutine, is also surely bounded by this function. \end{proof}

 From this theorem, we can deduce a nice complexity result for DAGs with a fixed number of roots.
-Our algorithm then functions as a slicewise polynomial algorithm when considering scanwidth as the parameter.
+Our algorithm then functions as an XP algorithm when considering scanwidth as the parameter.

 \begin{corollary} Let $G=(V,E)$ be a weakly connected rooted DAG with $n$ vertices, $m$ arcs, $r$ roots, and a scanwidth of $k$.
 Then, there exists an algorithm that solves \textsc{Scanwidth} in $O((k+r-1) \cdot m \cdot n^{k+r-1})$ time and $O((k+r-1) \cdot n^{k + r})$ space.
 Thus, for DAGs with a fixed number of roots \textsc{Scanwidth} is in $\mathrm{XP}$ when considering the scanwidth as the parameter. \end{corollary} \begin{proof} By repeatedly running \cref{alg:dynamic_program_XP} we can solve $i$-\textsc{Scanwidth} for an increasing value of $i$.
 When we eventually reach the value $k$ (which equals the scanwidth), we will find an optimal extension.
 If we keep the intermediate results of the previous algorithm runs in the table $T$, we consider the same amount of sinksets as we would have considered by directly solving $k$-\textsc{Scanwidth}.
 Thus, the time and space complexity is the same as in \cref{thm:dynamic_programXP}.
 Since we consider the number of roots $r$ to be fixed, this directly proves the XP result stated in the corollary. \end{proof}